Cutting your energy bills

 But if you don't mind having separate suppliers, then our research found that going for the cheapest electricity supplier and the cheapest gas supplier would save you even more money.

 You might also find a smart thermostat, which lets you operate your heating remotely via the internet, could help you save money.
-We've tried out smart thermostats - including Nest, Hive and Honeywell Evohome.
-To find out more, go to .
+We've tested smart thermostats - including Nest, Hive and Honeywell Evohome.
+To find out more, see the best smart thermostats.

 Already use energy-saving bulbs?
 Remember to switch off lights when not in use, and use the best bulb for the size of room or the job it will do.